 Does your overstuffed closet need a makeover?
 With all of those shirts, pants, skirts, dresses, blazers, jackets, and more left hanging, storage capabilities can range from a small closet clean up task to a jumbo sized storage crisis.
 No these are not astronomical space vacuum bags, but simply plastic plastic clothing bags that can have the air sucked out of them, collapsing the clothing down inside of the vacuum seal bags.
 Clothes that were overcrowding your closet are now manageable.

 Plastic clothing storage bags can store more than just your clothing.
 You can store table linens like your out of season holiday linens; think Christmas tablecloths and napkins.
 Plastic clothes storage bags are a great way to create more space in your linen closet.
 Those large and bulky winter blankets, comforters, and sheet sets can be shrunk down leaving more room for additional storage options.
-Blanket bags, Space Bags, and under the bed plastic clothing bags can be your space saving best friend.
+Blanket bags and under the bed plastic clothing bags can be your space saving best friend.

 4. Your grandmother has given you her treasured tea towels.
 You love them, but want to make sure they are preserved for those special moments when you might want to use them.
 Store them in a Space Bag tucked away in your linen closet.

 5. School is out.
 All those school uniforms that should still fit Junior next year can be stored out of sight and out of his closet for the summer.
 Put them in a space saving bag until the return of Fall when school is back in session.

 6. Traveling every other weekend is just part of your life.
 Save space in your luggage by shrinking down the clothes you want to bring home to be laundered in a space saving bag.
 Alternatively, use several for those quick you have to pack moments.
 Fill up several with a weekend’s worth of clothes and seal them up.
 Store them on a closet shelf and when you suddenly need to leave town, grab a bag for your suitcase and you are good to go.